 Plus, at this point, this was just you taking photos of your mates, right?

-Yeah, until I was 28 those were just pictures of my mates – I thought I had about 60 images that were worth anything.
+Yeah, until I was 28, those were just pictures of my mates—I thought I had about 60 images that were worth anything.
 My life was living in London, trying to make something of myself, whether it be acting or photographing, just trying to find my way.
-The skinhead thing was just a past thing that was in a box somewhere – until in 1994, when it exploded again.
-Before, there was just this "youth culture" box in Camera Press – a warehouse that looked like something straight out of Indiana Jones.
-I'd go out, photograph my mates, do a couple of prints and put them in that box.
-I'd get £50 here, £50 there for the pictures – I didn't think much of it.
-Back then, they ended up getting printed somewhere in Zimbabwe or ending up in right-wing publications about skinheads gone mental.
+The skinhead thing was just a past thing that was in a box somewhere—until in 1994, when it exploded again.
+Before, there was just this "youth culture" box in Camera Press—a warehouse that looked like something straight out of Indiana Jones.
+I'd go out, photograph my mates, do a couple of prints, and put them in that box.
+I'd get £50 [about $65] here, £50 there for the pictures—I didn't think much of it.
+Back then, they ended up getting printed somewhere in Zimbabwe or ended up in right-wing publications about skinheads gone mental.
 I fucking hated that.
 It wasn't about that.
 I ended up having almost 100 photos in that box.
-But back then, skinheads were still everywhere and they were considered valueless, really, unless you were doing an editorial about them.
+But back then, skinheads were still everywhere, and they were considered valueless, really, unless you were doing an editorial about them.

 It's politics.
-These kids are singing about freeing Nelson Mandela, then all of a sudden there's 30 vicious, horrible skinhead Nazis that live in King's Cross and smash up every left-wing gig – that's a bit odd, isn't it?
+These kids are singing about freeing Nelson Mandela, then all of a sudden there's 30 vicious, horrible skinhead Nazis who live in King's Cross and smash up every left-wing gig—that's a bit odd, isn't it?
 All of a sudden, everyone's saying skinheads are Nazis.
 They were manipulated.
 If you're an angry, murderous fucker, you'll use any excuse for it.

 How did you go from being a skin to raving?